Thomas D. Shepard: Life and career

-Shepard was born in Springfield, Ohio on December 19, 1925, and was an infantry sergeant in France and Germany during World War II.
+Shepard was born in Springfield, Ohio, on December 19, 1925, and was an infantry sergeant in France and Germany during World War II.
 He moved to Los Angeles about 1949 after attending Ohio Wesleyan University, Ohio State University and Wittenberg College, all in Ohio; he received a bachelor's degree in social science from Wittenberg.
 Shepard did graduate work in economics at UCLA.
 From 1954 to 1957 he was field secretary for City Councilman Robert M. Wilkinson and for Councilman Patrick D. McGee in 1959–60.
 He also was field secretary for Mayor Norris Poulson.

 Elections

 Shepard was elected to a four-year term in the 3rd District in June 1961, succeeding his boss, Patrick D. McGee.
-In that era, the 3rd District included West Hollywood and contiguous territory and, on the other side of the Santa Monica Mountains a portion of the San Fernando Valley, including Tarzana and Woodland Hills.
+In that era, the 3rd District included West Hollywood and contiguous territory and, on the other side of the Santa Monica Mountains, a portion of the San Fernando Valley, including Tarzana and Woodland Hills.
 He was reelected in 1965.

 Positions

-Shepard became known for his opposition to strip-tease shows in suburban areas and once brought to a City Council meeting a magazine, which he kept in a manila envelope, "with many photographs of youngsters, completely nude, disporting themselves in a wooded area."
+Shepard became known for his opposition to striptease shows in suburban areas and once brought to a City Council meeting a magazine, which he kept in a manila envelope, "with many photographs of youngsters, completely nude, disporting themselves in a wooded area."
 He told the council in 1964:

-The rawest type of lascivious and lustful paperback magazines may be obtained from racks in almost any drug or liquor store and in many markets in the Valley, with much of the offensive material which features teen-age nudism disappearing rapidly from the shelves into the hands of impressionable youngsters.
+The rawest type of lascivious and lustful paperback magazines may be obtained from racks in almost any drug or liquor store and in many markets in the Valley, with much of the offensive material which features teenage nudism disappearing rapidly from the shelves into the hands of impressionable youngsters.

 In 1967 he warned of "reports that an army of hippies proposes to visit Los Angeles during the summer and establish headquarters in the city parks" and said he would seek municipal legislation to prevent "commandeering" of the parks by such intruders.

 After three public meetings the same year, an eight-member City Council committee "cleared" Shepard and entertainer Art Linkletter of charges that they were linked in a scheme to influence city purchase of the "financially troubled" Valley Music Theater in Woodland Hills.

-In December 1967 he announced that he would quit the council early in order to enter the import-export business, basing his decision on the financial need for his family.
+In December 1967, he announced that he would quit the council early in order to enter the import-export business, basing his decision on the financial need for his family.